mxfoyster/UsingRealData1/README.md

 ### Big Changes

-Now we have an *OTHER* page.
+Now we have an **OTHER** page.
 On this page, you can choose a file and then choose by the press of a button how you would like to view it.
 Some of the existing code had to b e refactored to make this work!

+Additionally, now we have decided PHP is included in this project, I decided to open one of the *.csv*'s and display a table with the data.
+The data is in an array so it could be used for whatever we want really.

 ## Problem with Github Push